 Below is the trailer for the first series.

 Well that’s my list.
 I hope I’ve been able to pique your interest in the intersection between crime fiction and cookery.
 If you haven’t looked up any of these already, take the time and do so, they’ll leave your mouth watering.

-ps: Don’t forget to leave any suggestions for series that I may not have heard about, or leave a short list of your own favourites.
+ps: Don’t forget to leave any suggestions for any crime-fighting series that I may not have heard about, or leave a short list of your own favourites.